GeoDaCenter/opioid-policy-scan/data_final/metadata/Access_MOUDs.md

 **Author**: Susan Paykin

 ### Data Location:
-Access01 - Access to MOUDs at 2 spatial scales: census tract and zip code.
+Access01 - Access to MOUDs at 4 spatial scales: Census tract, Zip code, County, State.
 Files can be found [here](/data_final).
 * Access01_T
 * Access01_Z
+* Access01_C
+* Access01_S

 ### Data Source(s) Description:
 Data on providers prescribing Medications for Opioid Overuse Disorder (MOUDs) and their locations were sourced from the [U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) Treatment Locator](https://findtreatment.samhsa.gov/locator) in September 2020.
 Naltrexone provider data from SAMHSA was supplemented by provider data from *Vivitrol.com*, with duplicates removed.